GStreamer/gstreamer/markdown/application-development/advanced/clocks.md

 ## Buffer stream-time

-The buffer stream-time, also known as the position in the stream, is calculated from the buffer timestamps and the preceding SEGMENT event.
+The buffer stream-time, also known as the position in the stream, is a value between 0 and the total duration of the media and it's calculated from the buffer timestamps and the preceding `SEGMENT` event.
-It represents the time inside the media as a value between 0 and the total duration of the media.

 The stream-time is used in:

-  - Report the current position in the stream with the POSITION query.
+  - Report the current position in the stream with the `POSITION` query.

   - The position used in the seek events and queries.